 It keeps me sane, and I am more successful with maintaining a work-life balance.
 I stopped going to the office on weekends as much as I used to, and I take more time off to travel around races.
 My family is also very supportive.
 My husband has walked many of the half marathons, and my sons and daughter-in-law have also joined me on my marathon travels.
 I am looking forward to running with my grandkids someday.

 Have you participated in any in-person marathons since March?
-How have they changed due to COVID?
+How have marathons changed due to COVID-19?

 Do you have a favorite marathon, and if so, why?